Summer 2026 Challenge

 Trail Fun Facts

-Experience a 3.4-mile paved loop around the outskirts of Maidu Regional Park, and be sure to read the book “Pete the Cat” as you walk the smaller loop inside the park.
-This park has it all, including the Maidu Community Center, the Maidu Library, sports courts, ball fields, picnic areas, children’s playgrounds, a skate park, and the Maidu Museum & Historic Site.
-Be sure to visit the Korean War Memorial and Rose Garden if you have time, or test your fitness at the Outdoor Fitness Court.
+Experience a 3.4-mile paved loop trail around the outskirts of Maidu Regional Park or walk a smaller loop trail inside the park.
+This park has everything including the Maidu Community Center, which serves all ages from preschool to senior citizens, the Maidu Library, sports courts, ball fields, picnic areas, children’s playgrounds, a skate park, and the Maidu Museum & Historic Site.
+Be sure to visit the Korean War Memorial and Rose Garden if you have time or test your fitness ability at the Outdoor Fitness Court.

 Between Woodcreek Oaks Boulevard and Foothills Boulevard, you’ll find a trail that parallels McAnally Drive.
 Listen closely and you might hear the buzzing of the nearby powerlines.
 This trail is a good spot for bird watching.
 You can spot hawks, quail, egrets and yellow-billed magpies in the open space.
 Vernal pools pop up in the spring with geese making it home.

-This trail recently received the honor as a National Recreation Trail.
-Discover this 8.8-mile out-and-back trail that got its name from gold mining activities just after the 1849 Gold Rush.
+This popular trail received the National Recreation Trail distinction in 2025.
+Discover this 8.8-mile out-and-back trail that got its name, Miners Ravine, from gold mining activities just after the 1849 Gold Rush.
 Generally considered an easy route, this is a very popular area for hiking, mountain biking, and running, so you'll likely encounter other people while exploring.
-The trail is beautiful to visit anytime.
-Follow the signs to the Maidu Grinding Rock and learn how Native Americans used these large stones in their everyday lives, see the art installation “Cosmos” at Sculpture Park, and look for signs explaining the remnants of the Golden Gate Bridge over creek crossings.
+Follow the signs to the Maidu Grinding Rock and learn how the Native American used these large stones in their everyday lives, stop at Sculpture Park to see the art installation Cosmos, and look for signs explaining the remnants of the Golden Gate Bridge over creek crossings.

 This neighborhood trail goes through a greenbelt and connects residents from Baseline Road to Junction Boulevard or further north to the Mahany Park Nature Reserve.

-This trail segment will soon connect and be part of the Dry Creek Greenway East trail currently being constructed.
-The expanded trail leads trail users west to Downtown Roseville and Royer Park and connects with the Miner’s Ravine Trail, which continues all the way to Sierra College Boulevard.
-Trail users heading east will be able to travel to Rocky Ridge Drive.
+This trail segment is now a part of the larger Dry Creek Greenway East Trail.
+The expanded trail takes users west to Saugstad Park and Downtown Roseville to connect to the Miner’s Ravine Trail which goes all the way to Sierra College Boulevard.
+Trail users heading east can travel to Rocky Ridge Drive.

-This trail begins near Ruby Nelson Park, leading west to Foothills Boulevard and north to an office complex.
+Just off Ruby Nelson Park is the entrance to the South Bluff Trail.
+This trail leads to Foothills Boulevard to the west and to an office complex to the north.
 This shady trail is very quiet considering its proximity to Pleasant Grove Boulevard.
-Turkeys inhabit this area and look for bat houses in the trees.
+Turkeys call this area home and look for bat houses in the trees.

 Starting at Veteran’s Memorial Park, this trail heads south at Blue Oaks Boulevard.
-The south branch meanders along the stream, connecting to Baquera Park, Blue Oaks Elementary, and Blue Oaks Park.
+The south branch meanders along the stream, connecting to Baquera Park as well as to Blue Oaks Elementary and Blue Oaks Park.
 The trail ends just south of the Cedar Springs Court access point.
-You’ll often see turkeys wandering the area, as well as birds, squirrels and deer.
-See if you can find the “Kindness Rock” garden along the trail.
-In addition to its natural beauty and accessibility, the Pleasant Grove Creek Trail is a popular fitness destination.
+You’ll often find turkeys wandering in these parts as well as birds, squirrels and deer.
+See if you can find the “kindness rock” garden along the trail.
+In addition to its natural beauty and accessibility, the Pleasant Grove Creek Trail is also a popular destination for fitness enthusiasts.

 Just south of Trehowell Drive, from Chip Shot Way to Roseville Parkway, this is a popular trail for travelling to Sylvia Besana Park and Catherine Gates Elementary School.
 Vernal pools abound in this area, so be sure to stay on the paved trail.